-- Dying Curse: Cursed Pandaria with the sha forever with his final breath.
+- Dying Curse: Cursed Pandaria with the Sha forever with his final breath(specifically they are his final breath according to Dave Kosak).
 It is implied that similar hypothetical consequences for the deaths of the other Old Gods on Azeroth are the reason that the others were imprisoned instead of killed.

 - Killed Off for Real: After the Heart is destroyed in the Garrosh fight, Y'Shaarj is Deader than Dead once again.
 And this time, there's absolutely nothing left.